 The town of Duck has a roughly three-quarters of a mile-long boardwalk that runs along the Currituck Sound.
 The path connects the Duck Town Park, shopping areas, public boat slips, kayak launches, and fishing areas.
 Pets are welcome as long as they are on a leash.
 So you and your furry friend can go for a stroll or do some window shopping.
 Many of the shops put water bowls out for the four-legged customers.
 The boardwalk area is also a fantastic spot to enjoy the sunset!

 Explore Historic Corolla

 If you’re a lighthouse enthusiast (Hi, Mom!), the Outer Banks is an exciting place.
-But there is so much more to in Corollathere is so much more to in Corolla than just Currituck Beach Lighthouse, that pretty brick lighthouse that emerges from the evergreen trees.
+But there is so much more to do in Corolla than just Currituck Beach Lighthouse, that pretty brick lighthouse that emerges from the evergreen trees.